Understanding Suicide – Is Suicide a Sin?

 Is Suicide an Unforgivable Sin?

 Many people believe if a person takes his own life, it is impossible for him to go to Heaven.
 However, this is not what God’s Word teaches.
-Suicide is not the unpardonable sin.
+Suicide is not an unpardonable sin.

 It is possible for a Christian to get under such pressure from a combination of physical difficulties and emotional and mental stress and strain that he will commit suicide, if he is not close enough to God to have the strength to overcome the pressures and the stresses of his situation.